One Exercise Per Muscle Group?

 What is the 4 X 7 Model of Periodization?

-It is possible to do effective interval training outdoors, but you have to take a slightly different approach compared to doing them on a treadmill.
 With a typical cardio machine you can adjust the intensity level by simply pressing a button.
 When you perform intervals outdoors, you are simply guessing at how hard you need to run for the intense portion of the interval.
 I plan on outlining a solution and better way to perform HIIT when you aren’t near a cardio machine.

 outdoor interval training